Source: Steven Lodefink

 • What are the implications of an extended phenotype for knowledge acquisition?

-As small discussion moves to whole class discussion, the third question could unleash a monumental discussion, especially if advances in digital technology, arise.
+As small group conversation moves to whole class discussion, the third question could unleash a monumental debate, especially if advances in digital technology, arise.
 Be ready for students in the room who curious about an artificial intelligence "singularity."

-As a baby step towards meta-thinking about Knowledge Questions students could be asked which of the above guiding questions are closed rather than open?
+As a baby step towards meta-thinking about Knowledge Questions students could be asked which of the above guiding questions were closed rather than open?

 termite_mound.jpg